Larynx: Muscles

 The muscles of the larynx are divided into intrinsic and extrinsic muscles.
-The extrinsic muscles act on the region and pass between the larynx and parts around it but have their origin elsewhere; the intrinsic muscles are confined entirely within the larynx and have their origin and insertion there.
+The extrinsic muscles act on the region and pass between the larynx and parts around it, and so have their origin elsewhere; the intrinsic muscles are confined entirely within the larynx and have their origin and insertion there.

 The intrinsic muscles are divided into respiratory and the phonatory muscles (the muscles of phonation).
 The respiratory muscles move the vocal cords apart and serve breathing.
 The phonatory muscles move the vocal cords together and serve the production of voice.
 The main respiratory muscles are the posterior cricoarytenoid muscles.
 The phonatory muscles are divided into adductors (lateral cricoarytenoid muscles, arytenoid muscles) and tensors (cricothyroid muscles, thyroarytenoid muscles).

 Intrinsic

 The intrinsic laryngeal muscles are responsible for controlling sound production.